Local Causal Discovery for Statistically Efficient Causal Inference: EMPIRICAL EVALUATION

 \section{EMPIRICAL EVALUATION}

 We evaluate the performance of LOAD on synthetic and realistic semi-synthetic data from bnlearn \citep{scutari2010bnlearn}.
 We compare with global algorithms PC \citep{spirtes2000causation} and MARVEL \citep{mokhtarian2021recursive}, the targeted causal discovery method SNAP($\infty$) \citep{schubert2025snap}, as well as the extended versions of local algorithms MB-by-MB \citep{wang2014discovering}, LDECC \citep{gupta2023local} and LDP \citep{maasch2024local} based on our \Cref{alg:relate}.
 We describe the extension in \Cref{app:baselines_plus} and refer to the extended methods as MB-by-MB$^+$, LDECC$^+$ and LDP$^+$.
 In this section, we focus on the setting in which the causal relation between the two targets is not known.
 In \Cref{sec:bk_experiments}, we present results for the scenario where the treatment-outcome relation is known, and evaluate the original versions of MB-by-MB, LDECC and LDP, showing similar results.
+We publish our code at \url{https://github.com/matyasch/load}.

 \paragraph{Synthetic data.} We evaluate \ac{LOAD} using $n_{\mathbf{D}} = 10000$ data samples generated according to randomly generated Erdős–Rényi graphs with varying number of nodes $n_{\mathbf{V}}$, expected degree of $\overline{d} = 2$ and maximum degree of $d_{\max} = 10$.
-We sample the pairs of targets such that one is an explicit ancestor of the other, but we do not provide this background knowledge about the causal relation between the targets to the algorithms.
-We evaluate algorithms using three types of data and \ac{CI} tests: oracle d-separation tests, Fisher-Z tests on linear Gaussian data, and $G^2$ tests on binary data.
+We sample pairs of targets such that one is an explicit ancestor of the other, but we do not provide this background knowledge about the causal relation between the targets to the algorithms.
+We evaluate algorithms using three types of data and corresponding \ac{CI} tests: oracle d-separation tests, Fisher-Z tests on linear Gaussian data, and $G^2$ tests on binary data.
+We also evaluate all algorithms using the non-parametric KCI tests \citep{zhang2011kernel} using $n_{\mathbf{D}} = 1000$ data samples of linear Gaussian data.
 For all CI tests we use a significance level $\alpha = 0.01$.
 For linear Gaussian data, we sample edge weights from $[-3, -0.5] \cup [0.5, 3]$ with standard Gaussian noises.
 For the binary data, we generate a conditional probability table according to the graph structure with probabilities sampled uniformly.
 We report the average results over 100 seeds with the best 5 and worst 5 results removed for each method to better show the general trends.
-We provide further details of the experimental setup in \Cref{sec:experimental_details}
+We provide further details of the experimental setup in \Cref{sec:experimental_details}.